xkapastel/eq/README.md

-Eq is a blockchain database.
+Sundial is a protocol for peer-to-peer clocks.

 # Bytecode
-Eq bytecode is a [concatenative language](http://tunes.org/~iepos/joy.html).
+Sundial bytecode is a [concatenative language](http://tunes.org/~iepos/joy.html).

 ```
          [A] app  = A